 “All national institutions of churches, whether Jewish, Christian or Turkish, appear to me no other than human inventions, set up to terrify and enslave mankind, and monopolize power and profit.”

 Paine does not condemn those who believe otherwise, and was not an atheist.

-Yet, he does not take issue with “the real character of Jesus Christ.”
+Yet, he does not take issue, he wrote, with “the real character of Jesus Christ.”
 He found virtue and amity in this.
-He said there were similar notions in Greece and China, and tells reader that Jesus did not write a word of his own life story.
+He said there were similar notions in Greece and China.

 Paine wrote things that were amazing for his day and time.
 He said the story of Jesus “has every mark of fraud and imposition stamped upon the face of it.”

 The Jews were there.
 But in the Jesus story, Paine reminded us, "Christians are saying, in effect, ‘I will prove the truth of what I have told you by producing the people who say it is false.’”

 Paine today, if in Islam, would be beheaded.
 Why?

 Because Islam chokes such questions from the time they arise.
 Humor and self- reflection is what Islam lacked in the days of Paine and still lacks.

 Here is what American Supreme Court Justice Brandeis wrote in a concurrence in 1927’s Whitney vs. California decision: